LLNL/sundials/doc/arkode/guide/source/Usage/General.rst

 Each of these define several types and various constants, include function prototypes, and include the shared ``arkode/arkode.h`` and ``arkode/arkode_ls.h`` header files.
-No other header files are required to be included, but there are optional
+No other header files are required to be included, but there are optional ones that can be included as necessary.
+Information on optional headers is given in the relevant documentation section.

 If the user includes a non-trivial implicit component to their ODE system in ARKStep, or if the slow time scale for MRIStep should be treated implicitly,